 The Corporation has an Employees' Retirement Plan (the "ERP") for employees of the Corporation and participating subsidiaries who have completed certain age and service requirements.
 Under the ERP, covered compensation includes salary, including overtime, but excluding bonuses.
-Pension compensation is also limited to a maximum allowable under the Internal Revenue Code.
+Pension compensation is also limited to the maximum allowable under the Internal Revenue Code.
 Retirement benefits become payable effective upon an employee's retirement at the normal retirement age of 65 years.
 Normal retirement benefits payable under the ERP are based on total or final compensation and years of credited service.
 Under specified circumstances, an employee who has attained a certain age and length of service may retire early with reduced benefits.
+The ERP was "frozen" as of December 31, 1995 and no participant will accrue benefits under the ERP for service after December 31, 1995.